monk-io/docs/docs/acc-and-auth.md

 -   new password
 -   password confirmation

-You will be logged in automatically after a successful registration.
+You will be asked to verify your email address before logging in.
+Check your email!

 :::warning

 Choose a strong password to secure your Monk account.
 We recommend passwords longer than 12 characters.

 :::

 ## Log In

 While using Monk tools, you will be asked to log in while performing various actions.
 In order to log in permanently, do the following: